-There are currently 55 escheat reporting jurisdictions and more than 100 types of unclaimed property, including uncashed vendor and payroll checks, escrow balances, accounts receivable credit balances, overpayments, unidentified remittances, unredeemed gift cards, rebates, health and welfare plans, self-insured benefit plan payments, stocks, bonds and dividends.
+There are currently 55 escheat reporting jurisdictions and more than 100 types of unclaimed property that require due diligence mailings including uncashed vendor and payroll checks, escrow balances, accounts receivable credit balances, overpayments, unidentified remittances, unredeemed gift cards, rebates, health and welfare plans, self-insured benefit plan payments, stocks, bonds and dividends.

 Keane’s Unclaimed Property Due Diligence Services

 As not every organization has the resources or the infrastructure to support these mandatory owner outreach mailings, Keane provides comprehensive outsourced unclaimed property due diligence services that allows your company to focus on the business of keeping your company running.

 We address the complex and continually evolving state requirements associated with due diligence.
 We manage the set-up, merging, formatting, and mailing of all required due diligence letters, as well as answer customer responses from within our unclaimed property call center.

 In addition to helping your company with each state’s mandatory annual letter campaign, our team will help you put the processes in place for ongoing unclaimed property management.

 Our due diligence services are designed to routinely locate lost owners, are scalable, and accommodate state-specific requirements and delivery methods, such as certified mailings.

 By utilizing Keane’s unclaimed property due diligence programs, you will ultimately save your company time, money and resources – while keeping your records organized when it’s time to file your annual unclaimed property escheat reports.

 Don’t Wait Until Due Diligence Mailings Are Due – Be Proactive.